 A basic granola bar includes whole grain (usually oats, though quinoa and barley can be used as well), fruit or nuts and honey, molasses, agave nectar, or syrup.
 The bar can also include butter or nut butter.
 Flavor and nutrition benefit from a variety of combinations.

 When making granola bars, mix the ingredients, and press them into a pan.
 When the ingredients set, cut them into bars.
 For a crispy bar, the mixture is baked.
 Softer, more chewy versions are left raw or only partially cooked.
 Additionally, they can be stored in sealed containers and frozen for long-term use.

 The ingredients pack granola bars with energy.
 Additionally, these little bars of grains and complex sugars offer convenience, too.
 Easily stored in a pocket while on a hiking or biking trail, the wrapper goes out with you.
-While considered a health food by some, the bars are high in calories.
+While considered a healthy food by some, the bars are high in calories.
 Hikers, bicyclists, and fitness enthusiasts add granola bars to their diet as a way to give a boost of energy.
 Despite their high calories, they offer a more healthful alternative to a candy bar for those of us who don’t hit the trails very often.

 Outside of the United States, granola bars are called by various names; flapjack, muesli bar, and a cereal bar.